Enri-code/Enri-code/README.md

-- 👋 Hiii, I’m Eric Onyeulo, but I'm usually called Rico.
+- 👋 Hi, I’m Eric Onyeulo, but I'm usually called Rico.
 - 👀 I love to solve problems.
 Knowledge is what drives me and the only way to do that is to try.
 - 📫 You can reach me on my; email: onyeuloeric@gmail.com, LinkedIn: [enri-code](https://www.linkedin.com/in/enri-code), Instagram: @enri_code or phone nunber: +2349069184604
 <!---